Classroom Gamification: 6 Important Factors

 I have no doubt that the camp director spent hours analyzing the schedule, creating the concept, and modifying our basic procedures to meet the needs of the game.
-I hope he knows how worth it his effort was.
+I hope he knows how valuable his effort was.
 That camp experience has been in the back of my mind ever since I started teaching middle school.
-I teach art and I’m always looking for ways to make it more relevant, current and enriching for every student, not just the gifted artists.
+I teach art and I’m always looking for ways to make it more relevant, current, and enriching for every student, not just the gifted artists.

 After reading the book fairly quickly, and taking lots of notes, I developed some ideas for how to transform my own classroom into a gamified space in order to develop cross-curricular learning.
 I realized that my old game master was onto something brilliant—but it was no easy feat.
 (As a preface, you can read more about the difference between gamification and game-based learning here.)

 Think about how to transform your learning space into something that is conducive to collaboration.
 In my classroom, I created special zones and rearranged the tables.
 Lee Sheldon suggests moving each team or group of students each week if your classroom is set up in rows instead of tables.
 Simple signage and clever names can help with this transformation.

 Think about classroom jobs, procedures for tardies, restroom, library, drinking fountain, pencil sharpener, etc. Figure out how to inject those basic procedures into the game.
 Award ‘health points’ or take them away for tardies.
 Rotate roles.
 Make them characters.
 Make them good or evil, or steeped in historical or mythical lore, or give them creative backstories.

 No matter how engaging things are or transformative your approach, learning still matters.
 In fact, it is the habits students form while internalizing content that can create the most enduring change.
 What will they learn, and how?